Last Updated on September 29, 2025 by Lindsey

 For a cozy coffee break, head to Tusten Cup in Narrowsburg.
 This artsy little café is known for its great coffee and baked goods, perfect for grabbing on the go or enjoying as you sit and watch the autumn leaves drift by.
 They also offer delicious sandwiches and wraps, making it an easy stop for lunch.
 The warm, welcoming atmosphere is just what you need to recharge before your next Catskills adventure.

-New York Fall Road Trip – a New Annual Tradition?
+A New York Fall Road Trip to Remember

 Our family visit to the Catskills in the fall was nothing short of magical.
 From the captivating colors of the foliage to exploring the region’s many restaurants and cideries, it was a trip we can’t wait to repeat.